-Respite for the caregiver
+Respite for the caregiver – Sheran and Ken Lawton

-Sharon Lawton was curled up on the couch in the living room.
+Sheran Lawton was curled up on the couch in the living room.
 The comfy couch.
 That was important.
 She needed that feeling of home, of being enveloped in the softness and warmth of that familiar piece of furniture.
-Sharon was exhausted.
+Sheran was exhausted.
 She had gone “over the river and through the woods” on a 20-minute walk around the neighborhood to get her required exercise in her recovery from a blood and marrow transplant.

-“I wanted him to go away and do something instead of sitting there all day long,” Sharon said.
-“He would come over for breakfast, make sure I did my exercises and then he’d go to Kevin Guest House, eat lunch and do laundry, then come back to the hospital.
-He’d leave a couple times a day which was nice for him and nice for me.
+“I wanted him to go away and do something instead of sitting there all day long,” Sheran said.
+“He would come over for breakfast, make sure I did my exercises, and then he’d go to Kevin Guest House, eat lunch and do laundry, then come back to the hospital.
+He’d leave a couple of times a day which was nice for him and nice for me.
 You don’t want somebody sitting there staring at you all day long.
 The convenience of it is very nice.”

 Proximity is the key factor in the convenience with Kevin Guest House just two blocks away from Roswell Park.
 But for Ken, it was more than just the distance.
-The house on Ellicott Street offered him some much needed respite, a place where he could be alone if he wanted or enjoy the company of others on a similar journey.
+The house on Ellicott Street offered him some much-needed respite, a place where he could be alone if he wanted or enjoy the company of others on a similar journey.

 “Just being able to come down to the kitchen, make yourself a cup of tea or coffee, or get a glass of ice water and sit down at the table and just relax, was so helpful,” Ken said.
-“And it’s nice have other people around.
+“And it’s nice to have other people around.
 Whether they’re coming from Roswell or Buffalo General, or whatever, everybody’s got a story.
 Everybody is going through something.
 It’s nice talking to them.”

 Getting assistance from other caregivers is one of the 10 tips offered by the Caregiver Action Network.
 November is National Caregivers Month.
 Be sure to take of yourselves so you can take care of your loved ones.